tambravan/TransmittableDiseaseSimulation/DEVELOPMENT.md

 - **05/04/2020** Implement scientifically accurate growth curves
   - Max infections based on R0 and index
-  - Continue debugging issues with logistic growth
+  - Fix issues with logistic growth
+  - Replace in line constants with constant values